Kamrupi dialects: Literature

 The early examples of Kamrupi writings and literature are copper plate seals of Kamrupi kings, issued in different parts of eastern and Northern India and the Charyapada, which is a collection of 8th-12th century Vajrayana Buddhist caryagiti, or mystical poems.
 Being caryagiti (songs of realization), the Charyapada were intended to be sung.
 These songs of realization were spontaneously composed verses, that expressed a practitioner's experience of the enlightened state.
 A manuscript of this anthology was discovered in the early 20th century, by Hariprasad Shastri in Nepal.
 It provides the examples of the Kamrupi and other eastern Indo-Aryan languages.

 The writers of the Charyapada, the Mahasiddhas or Siddhacharyas, belonged to the various regions of Kamrup (Assam), Gauda (Bengal), Kalinga (Orissa) and Mithila (Bihar).
 A Tibetan translation of the Charyapada was also preserved in the Tibetan Buddhist canon.

 The notable medieval Kamrupi literary figures are Rama Saraswati, Ananta Kandali, Sridhara Kandali, Sarvabhauma Bhattacharya, Kalapachandra Dvija and Bhattadeva, the father of Assamese prose.

 Hema Saraswati and Haribara Vipra are two other well known Kamrupi poets.
 Hema Saraswati composed the "Prahlad Charitra" based on the Vamana Purana, while Haribara Vipra translated the Aswamedha Parva of the Mahabharata.
 Kaviratna was the author of the "Jayadratha Vadha".
 His home was at Sila, a village within the Barpeta district.
 The writings of all these three poets are still extant.
-To a some what later period belonged Madhava Kandali and Rudra Kandali.
+To a somewhat later period belonged Madhava Kandali and Rudra Kandali.
 The former versified portions of the Ramayana and the latter composed, in Kamrupi verse, portions of the Mahabharata.

 Sankara Deva who was born in 1449 A.D., refers to Madhava Kandali as one of the reputed poets belonging to an earlier age.
 It may therefore place both Madhava Kandali and Rudra Kandali towards the end of the fourteenth century.
 In his Ramayana, Madhava Kandali himself states that his other name was Kaviraj-Kandali and that though he could easily compose verses in Sanskrit he composed the Ramayana in Assamese verse for the benefit of the people at large.
 Madhava Kandali wrote also another poem entitled "Devajit."
 Sixteenth century, witnessed a great development of the vernacular literature of Kamarupa.
 The Yogini Tantra, a well-known Sanskrit work which gives the boundaries of the kingdom of Kamarupa, as it existed during the rule of the Pala kings, probably written in Kamarupa during the first pact of the sixteenth century.
 To this period it must also assign the compilation of the Behula Upakhyana by Durgabar Kayastha, a native of Kamakhya.